DavyHosh/DavyHosh/README.md

 <!---
 - 👋 Hi, I’m @avid Maina
-- 👀 I’m interested in HTML, CSS & JS, React, Dart and Python.
+- 👀 I’m interested in HTML, CSS & JS, React and Python.
 - 🌱 I’m currently learning Dart and React.
 - 💞️ I’m looking to collaborate on projects.
 - 📫 How to reach me davidwmaina89@gmail.com